 (under review) ‘The “small” in small-device heuristics: Scaling fog catchers down and up in Lima, Peru’.
 Social Anthropology.

-(under review) ‘Experimenting with fog: Environmental infrastructures, infrastructuring environments, and the infrastructure of infrastructure’.
+(revise and resubmit) ‘Experimenting with fog: Environmental infrastructures, infrastructuring environments, and the infrastructure of infrastructure’.
 Environment and Planning E: Nature and Space.

-(revise and resubmit) ‘Speculative relations in Lima: Encounters with the limits of fog capture and ethnography’.
+(accepted/in press) ‘Speculative relations in Lima: Encounters with the limits of fog capture and ethnography’.
 HAU: Journal of Ethnographic Theory.

 (accepted/in press) ‘Displacing (in)formality: Endangered species, endangered city, and unstable grounds of comparison’.
 Journal of the Royal Anthropological Institute 28 (2).